jamf/Replicator/README.md

 **v5.8.0**<br>
 * Chasing down miscellaneous crashes.
 * Test authentication against the restrictedsoftware API endpoint (instead of buildings), allowing site admins to use the app.
-* Add ability to filter objects listed when doing a selective migration.
+* Add ability to filter objects listed when doing a selective replication.

 **v5.7.0**<br>
 * Better handling of Help window.